konnir/social_media_grammar_spelling/README.md

 # First, what is it and what it can do (demo taste)?

 ![image](https://github.com/konnir/x_grammar_spelling/assets/119952960/660e9261-759c-4298-a984-8e22447ac8fb)
+***.
+Yes, it's a 2010 tweets - there was no Wassup back than.

 # Second, How can I work with it?